 If keyword each appear after save cooling command, the cooling of each element and for certain special cases will be saved for each zone.
-The unit of the cooling rate is $[\text{erg cm}^{-3} \text{ s}^{-1}]$ .
+The unit of the cooling rate is [erg cm-3 s-1].
 Notice that the output metal bremsstrahlung cooling is the real metal bremstrahlung cooling minus the total bremsstrahlung heating.
-If the bremsstrahlung heating is comparable with the real metal bremsstrahlung cooling listed in column 3 does not include the dynamics cooling (adve, column 45).
+If the bremsstrahlung heating is comparable with the real metal bremsstrahlung cooling, the output may not be precise.
+The cooling due to molecules is listed separately.
+The total cooling listed in column 3 does not include the dynamics cooling (adve, column 45).